np-0/review-papers-2021/gw-physics-and-ligo/README.md

+# Abstract

 The project aims to review gravitational waves in general, including detection and LIGO.
+We show the conceptual part of the gravitational waves.